DaveWestFGCU/AdventOfCode_2024/README.md

 \* Came up with organically and later found it has a name

-** Received high-level concept from Reddit.com/r/AdventOfCode, implemented myself.
+** Received high-level concept from the [Advent of Code subreddit](https://www.reddit.com/r/adventofcode/) and implemented it myself.

 Notes: